-The Occupational Health service for the University is provided by GO Health Services which is part of NHS Grampian.
-All staff are entitled to consult the service for advice on health matters.
-While you are encouraged to discuss any health problems relating to your work in the first instance with your line manager, you may wish to consult the occupational health service for medical advice and assistance:
+All staff are able to consult the service for advice on health matters.
+You are encouraged to discuss any health problems relating to your work in the first instance with your line manager however the occupational health service may be able to provide medical advice and assistance in situations where:

-- If you are concerned that some aspect of your job is making you ill
+- You are concerned that some aspect of your job is making you ill

-- If you feel that you cannot perform at work to the best of your ability because of a health problem
+- You feel that you cannot perform at work to the best of your ability because of a health problem

 Find out more on the Employee Wellbeing section of the Staffnet.